 Breaking up is hard to do.
-Relive the past with us as we share the floundering routines we used to live post-relationship.
+Relive the past with us as we share the floundering routines we used to do post-relationship.

-Of course, high school Craig was too timid to ask the all-important question of "how do we define this relationship?"
+Now of course, high-school-Craig was too timid to ask the all-important question of "how do we define this relationship?"
 So when I found out that she had always thought of me as a friend and was interested in someone else she met at the holiday party, our unreal relationship came to a very real end, and I do mean unreal in all senses of the word.

 In the early days, my melodramatic self wasn't quite sure how to process these feelings of rejection and loss, juxtaposed to the previous feelings of romanticism and joy.
-Also, I had seen far too many movies like this:
+I think I had a warped sense of what relationships were supposed to be because of movies like this:

 Step 1 (there's only one step) - stack up all of your emotional punk rock CDs (called "emo" back then) and exclusively listen to those songs on repeat, especially when in the security of your windows-up vehicle.
 Sing the lyrics as loud as you can and really feel the emotion in the song.

 As it turns out, this methodology was quite common.
+I've peppered in the breakup routines of some of our fellow Yo! contributors.
 Here's Michelle's breakup routine:

 First - stereotypically change my look (thanks all 00s rom-coms).
 Second - listen to early 00s emo music .
 Third - my mom usually gets me a "screw that person" T-shirt or "you go, girl" merch.
 Fourth - lay down in the middle of a room and be sad - Lilo style.
 Fifth - get up, and move on.